Boost your brain (and gut and nervous system) power with B

 acid.
 That is a big word!
 It’s an even bigger conversion

-element to understand and test.
+element to comprehend and test.
 Aaron Chiropractic Clinic shares just how

 B vitamins and methylmalonic acid are connected, how they are tested